 The Fourth World

 As the deluge destroyed the previous world and prepared for the present, so the impending judgments will clear the scene for Messiah’s kingdom.
-As in the days of Noah, so it will come, unexpectedly, and by means of tremendous physical catastrophies, clear the scene for the reign of Christ Himself.
-Because of His presence and power, it will be a glorious world compared with the previous ones, but evil and enmity will only be supressed on the part of the other nations.
+As in the days of Noah, so it will come, unexpectedly, and by means of tremendous physical catastrophes, clear the scene for the reign of Christ Himself.
+Because of His presence and power, it will be a glorious world compared with the previous ones, but evil and enmity will only be suppressed on the part of the other nations.
 So it, more definitely than other worlds, is limited in time (to a thousand years).
 Then Satan is loosed and deceives the people for the last time.
 Thus even this world has a share of evil, to set forth the good.

 The Fifth World

 The fifth world is the result of a new creation, and differs from the first largely in that it is the fruit of its disruption, as well as the other worlds (Rev. 21-22).
 But, even with all its many blessings, it is not the consummation, when God becomes All in all.
 The lake of fire is still present (Rev. 21:8).